splunk/public-o11y-docs/gdi/private-connectivity/aws-privatelink.rst

 To connect Splunk Observability Cloud to AWS using AWS PrivateLink, you need the following:

-* An active AWS account
+* An active AWS account.
-* A basic understanding of VPC concepts and networking principles
+* A basic understanding of VPC concepts and networking principles.

 Connect different accounts within or accross regions
 ==============================================================